MSoup/karaoke-helper/README.md

 # karaoke-helper
-An app that lets you save songs titles you want to sing!
+An app that lets you save songs you want to sing!

 # Running Locally

+`npm install`
+`npm run dev`

+# Contributing to Tests

 TODO

 ## Features
 ### Core